 Affordable Care Act

-The good news is the Affordable Care Act (aka Obamacare) designated substance abuse and mental health services as essential benefits, so everyone should have some degree of coverage.
+The good news is the Affordable Care Act (aka Obamacare) designated substance use disorder and mental health services as essential benefits, so everyone should have some degree of coverage.
 Exactly how much and where a person can seek treatment will depend on the individual plan.

 It’s always a good idea to contact the insurance provider to determine what exactly is covered and what the costs will be.